Commensurators of normal subgroups of lattices: Introduction

 \begin{question}[{Greenberg-Shalom}] Let $G$ be a semisimple Lie group with finite center and without compact factors.
 Suppose $\Gamma\subseteq G$ is a discrete, Zariski-dense subgroup of $G$ whose commensurator $\Delta\subseteq G$ is dense.
 Is $\Gamma$ an arithmetic lattice in $G$? \end{question}

 Greenberg has given a positive answer for finitely generated subgroups of $G=\SL(2,\bbR)$ \cite{greenberg-comm}.
 Building on work by Leininger-Long-Reid \cite{llr-comm}, Mj gave a positive answer for finitely generated subgroups of $\SL(2,\bbC)$ \cite{mj-comm}.
-Koberda-Mj have given a positive answer for certain normal subgroups $\Gamma$ of lattices in rank 1, e.g. those with abelian quotients \cite{koberda-mj0,koberda-mj}.
+Koberda-Mj have given a positive answer for normal subgroups $\Gamma$ of lattices in rank $1$ which have infinite abelian quotients \cite{koberda-mj0,koberda-mj}.
+We remark that for tree lattices, a counterexample to a result comparable to Koberda-Mj is already implicit in \cite[Proposition 8.1]{BurgerMozes}.
 For all other cases of $G$, as well as general infinitely generated subgroups of the above, Question \ref{q:shalom} is open.
-Shalom's question is closely related to a number of other problems which will be discussed in Section \ref{sec:connect} below.
-More generally it is known that any group as in the question has full limit set.
-This was observed by Greenberg in $SO(n,1)$ and Mj in general \cite{greenberg-comm, mj-comm}.
-In that context it is natural to look at the case of normal subgroups of lattices, which are a robust source of groups with full limit set.
-Other constructions of groups with full limit set are possible, but normal subgroups of lattices seem a better candidate for having large commensurator.
+Greenberg-Shalom's question is closely related to a number of other problems which will be discussed in Section \ref{sec:connect} below.

+It is known that any group $\Gamma$ as in Question \ref{q:shalom} has full limit set.
+This was observed by Greenberg in $G=\SO(n,1)$ and Mj in general \cite{greenberg-comm, mj-comm}.
+Normal subgroups of lattices are a robust source of groups with full limit set that seem very good candidates for having large commensurators, especially characteristic subgroups.
 Our main result is a positive answer to Question \ref{q:shalom} for normal subgroups of lattices:

 \begin{thm} Let $G$ be a finite product of almost simple algebraic groups defined over local fields of characteristic zero, and let $\Lambda\subseteq G$ be an irreducible lattice.
 Suppose $\Gamma\subseteq \Lambda$ is an infinite normal subgroup with dense commensurator $\Delta\subseteq G$.
 Then $\Gamma$ is an arithmetic lattice and has finite index in $\Lambda$. \end{thm}